Destroyer-official/Destroyer_P2P/README.md

 Advanced improvements to the Signal Protocol's Double Ratchet:

-- **Post-Quantum Integration**: ML-KEM for additional ratchet steps
+- **Post-Quantum Integration**: ML-KEM for additional ratchet steps, deriving fresh entropy.
-- **Quantum-Resistant Authentication**: FALCON-1024 signatures for message authentication
+- **Quantum-Resistant Authentication**: FALCON-1024 signatures for authenticating messages within the Double Ratchet encrypted channel.
-- **Multiple Chain Keys**: Enhanced key derivation with additional entropy sources
+- **Multiple Chain Keys & Robust Key Derivation**:
+  - **Comprehensive Domain Separation**: While the initial root key comes from the hybrid KEX, all subsequent key derivations within the Double Ratchet (for root key updates, sending/receiving chain keys, and message keys) use HKDF-SHA512 with a comprehensive set of unique, purpose-specific `info` strings.
+This rigorously separates cryptographic contexts (e.g., `DR_ROOT_UPDATE_HYBRID_MLKEM1024_DH_v2`, `DR_CHAIN_INIT_SEND_X25519_v2`, etc.).
+  - **Message Key Derivation**: Message keys are derived from chain keys using HMAC-SHA256 (e.g., `HMAC(chain_key, KDF_INFO_MSG, ...)`), with distinct HMAC keys (`KDF_INFO_MSG` vs. `KDF_INFO_CHAIN`) for message keys and next chain keys, ensuring their cryptographic independence without relying on simple counter concatenation for this step.
+  - **Resilience to Input Variations**: The primary KDF (`_kdf` method) uses HKDF-SHA512.
+It generates a salt from its `key_material` input (typically a root key) and takes its main Input Keying Material (IKM) from the outputs of DH exchanges and KEM decapsulations.
+This standard extract-then-expand construction of HKDF provides strong resilience against variations or potential "unusual alignments" in IKM, assuming the underlying cryptographic primitives (X25519, ML-KEM, SHA-512) are secure.
-- **Memory-Hardened Storage**: Protected memory for sensitive ratchet state
+- **Memory-Hardened Storage**: Protected memory for sensitive ratchet state.

 ### 🧩 Anti-Forensic Design